meilisearch/meilisearch/README.md

 ## Usage and Examples

-MeiliDB also provides an example binary that is mostly used for features testing.
+MeiliSearch also provides an example binary that is mostly used for features testing.
 Notice that the example binary is faster to index data as it does read direct CSV files and not JSON HTTP payloads.

 The _index_ subcommand has been made to create an index and inject documents into it.
-Using the command line below, the index will be named _movies_ and the _19 700_ movies of the `datasets/` will be injected in MeiliDB.
+Using the command line below, the index will be named _movies_ and the _19 700_ movies of the `datasets/` will be injected in MeiliSearch.

 ```bash
 cargo run --release --example from_file -- \